andrejsoucek/telegramcryptosignalsbot/README.md

 NOTE: Special characters need to be escaped to meet the JSON requirements!
 * group - regexp for the group name to read from
 * keyword - regexp for filtering the signal
-* coin - regexp to retrieve which coin is signalled to buy
+* coin - regexp to retrieve which coin is signalled to buy, set capturingGroup to true (and use capturing group) if the coin needs to be extracted from the result
-* price - regexp to retrieve the signalled price which to buy for
+* price - regexp to retrieve the signalled price which to buy for, set capturing group to true if the price needs to be extracted from the result
 * skipKeyword - regexp to filter signals, skipping the signal if the regexp matches (leave blank if you do not want to skip any signal)
 ### Pushbullet settings
 * notify - true if you wish to receive notifications